MScience/Dragonfly-Toolkits/README.md

 # SMS-Toolkit
-SMS Toolkits to send (MT) messages and receive delivery receipts, and (MO) messages
+SMS C Sharp Toolkit to send (MT) messages and receive delivery receipts, and (MO) messages

-More toolkits will be added.
+Runs on Visual Studio 2013 version 12.0.3 Update 4 an above